o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/text-to-speech-wwise.md

 ---
-description: ' Use the Audiokinetic Wwise audio system in &ALYlong; to implement features of the Text-to-Speech Cloud Gem in your game project. '
+description: ' Use the Audiokinetic Wwise audio system in Amazon Lumberyard to implement features of the Text-to-Speech Cloud Gem in your game project. '
 title: Creating a Wwise Project for Runtime Text-to-Speech
 ---